Learning objective

 30 min

-1. Ask students to stand up and put hands out with palms up and turn in a circle slowly.
+- Ask students to stand up and spread out and put hands out with palms up and turn in a circle slowly.
 Explain that this is the size of their personal space bubble.

-Teaching tip: Watch to make sure students are moving slowly, asking politely and crossing hoops gently.
+Teaching tip: You may want to demonstrate exactly what to do at the start of every round.
+Watch to make sure students are moving slowly, asking politely and crossing hoops gently.
 Can be used to discuss non-verbal behavioural elements of consent and permission giving/getting.

 3-2-1 Reflection